Brian-Koscielniak/realtorApp/README.md

 Simple Realtor Application
 ==========================

-This repository contains the files a simple and clean realtor application.
+This repository contains the files to a simple and clean realtor application.
 It's used for looking up real-estate information using the Zillow Apis.